Frequently Asked Questions about Passenger Rights

 What exactly does ClaimEU261 offer?

-We use artificial intelligence to generate a personalized, legally sound complaint letter based on your flight data and EU Regulation 261/2004.
+We use artificial intelligence to generate a personalized complaint letter based on your flight data and EU Regulation 261/2004.
 You receive the letter as a downloadable PDF and can send it directly to the airline.

 Is the generated letter legally binding?